rafallopatka/TicketTrader/README.md

 Technologies used (same as previous plus):
 * MongoDb for aggregates persistance
 * Reactive Extensions - for asynchronous in process communications and events handling
-* RabbitMq + RawRabbit for commuunication between microservices and queueing
+* RabbitMq + RawRabbit for communication between microservices and queueing

+## 3 microservices actor model
+Reimplementation of main microservice to model and implement domain logic with actor model.

+Technologies used (same as previous plus):
+* Akka.NET - for actor model